 You’re ready to start the ketogenic diet and uncover the slimmer version of yourself which has been hiding for too long.
 The only obstacle standing in your way is actually entering ketosis.
-Instead of looking longingly into where you want to be or dream of a weight you wish you were, you’ve come to the right place to begin your journey.
+Instead of looking longingly into where you want to be or dream of a weight you wish you were, you’ve come to the right place to learn the keto hacks you need for success.

 When approaching any lifestyle change, qualified nutritionists will tell you that in order to make changes stick, it’s important to slowly integrate them and adopt a permanent modification of how you’ve been eating and exercising.
 However, in order to have the motivation to really stick to a new way of eating, many people need that initial boost.
 Seeing immediate changes in your body gives you a burst of confidence which will keep you going to lose significant weight that will stay off.